 - 1. Turn on the electrical power supply to unit. - 2.
-Select temperature and set MODE control to desired mode.
+Set MODE control to desired mode and select temperature.

-To shut unit off:
+To shut off unit:

 NOTE: If the unit is being shut down because of a malfunction, call your dealer as soon as possible.